 Lets Flick The Switch

-So the idea of this 2018 SEO guide is to basically switch the light on in your brain so that you understand what we need to do to rank better and why we do it what we do.
+So the idea of this 2021 SEO guide is to basically switch the light on in your brain so that you understand what we need to do to rank better and why we do it what we do.

 Please take note of how I set this article up as I have my SEO hat on (White hat of course, not black, black is bad).

-Now like I said I may be (definitely) setting myself up for a fall here because I am going after some very difficult keyword phrases the main one being SEO Guide, with variations like SEO Guide 2018 and Best SEO Guide.
+Now like I said I may be (definitely) setting myself up for a fall here because I am going after some very difficult keyword phrases the main one being SEO Guide, with variations like SEO Guide 2021 and Best SEO Guide.

 If Google is doing its job right yes the page 1 results will be the most relevant.
 But your content is great as well, right? you just haven’t built up your reputation to that of what Google requires.

-Search Engine Optimization is always a work in progress and that is not going to change in 2018.
+Search Engine Optimization is always a work in progress and that is not going to change in 2021.

-Expect lots of rich content in this simple SEO Guide.
-Moving into 2018 SEO will continue to love rich content like images and videos.
+Moving into 2021 SEO will continue to love rich content like images and videos.

 So let’s get started

 We are already at 800 words and we haven’t got out of our SEO Guides introduction yet.

 So yes bookmark us, and share us on your social channels so you can easily find us and come back because you’re probably going to have to read this a couple of times.

-The Ultimate And Best SEO Guide 2018
+The Ultimate And Best SEO Guide 2021

 Here is what you are going to learn in this guide.